World Chess Championship: FIDE system (1963–1975)

 In the 1969–1972 cycle Fischer caused two more crises.
 He refused to play in the 1969 US Championship, which was a Zonal Tournament.
-This would have eliminated him from the 1969–1972 cycle, but Benko was persuaded to concede his place in the Interzonal to Fischer.
+This would have eliminated him from the 1969–1972 cycle, but Pal Benko was persuaded to concede his place in the Interzonal to Fischer.
 FIDE President Max Euwe accepted this maneuver and interpreted the rules very flexibly to enable Fischer to play, as he thought it important for the health and reputation of the game that Fischer should have the opportunity to challenge for the title as soon as possible.
 Fischer crushed all opposition and won the right to challenge reigning champion Boris Spassky.
 After agreeing to play in Yugoslavia, Fischer raised a series of objections and Iceland was the final venue.
 Even then Fischer raised difficulties, mainly over money.
 It took a phone call from United States Secretary of State Henry Kissinger and a doubling of the prize money by financier Jim Slater to persuade him to play.
 After a few more traumatic moments Fischer won the match 12½–8½.

 An unbroken line of FIDE champions had thus been established from 1948 to 1972, with each champion gaining his title by beating the previous incumbent.
 This came to an end when Anatoly Karpov won the right to challenge Fischer in 1975.
 Fischer objected to the "best of 24 games" championship match format that had been used from 1951 onwards, claiming that it would encourage whoever got an early lead to play for draws.
 Instead he demanded that the match should be won by whoever first won 10 games, except that if the score reached 9–9 he should remain champion.
 He argued that this was more advantageous to the challenger than the champion's advantage under the existing system, where the champion retained the title if the match was tied at 12–12 including draws.
 Eventually FIDE deposed Fischer and crowned Karpov as the new champion.
 Fischer privately maintained that he was still World Champion.
 He went into seclusion and did not play chess in public again until 1992, when Spassky agreed to participate in an unofficial rematch for the World Championship.
 Fischer won the 1992 Fischer–Spassky rematch decisively with a score of 10–5.